Ed94/gencpp/docs/Parsing.md

   * Assumed to *come before specifiers* (`const`, `constexpr`, `extern`, `static`, etc) for a function
   * Or in the usual spot for class, structs, (*right after the declaration keyword*)
   * typedefs have attributes with the type (`parse_type`)
-* As a general rule; if its not available from the upfront constructors, its not available in the parsing constructors.
-  * *Upfront constructors are not necessarily used in the parsing constructors, this is just a good metric to know what can be parsed.*
 * Parsing attributes can be extended to support user defined macros by defining `GEN_DEFINE_ATTRIBUTE_TOKENS` (see `gen.hpp` for the formatting)

 Empty lines used throughout the file are preserved for formatting purposes during ast serialization.